 If there is one skill that literally everyone should have, regardless of what career they work in, it is writing.
 I can’t tell you how many resumes, emails, or letters I have read and cringed because of the spelling and grammar mistakes littered throughout.
 One of the best ways to become a better writer is to write often, so try to take on writing projects at work, or write in your free time (like on a blog).
 If you aren’t in a writing-intensive career and really struggle with it, hire someone to look over your resume and cover letter for you when you’re job hunting.

-I would recommend anyone in the early stages of their career to take on more than they’re expected to do and work harder than you think you should have to.
+I would recommend anyone in the early stages of their career and learning how to be professional to take on more than they’re expected to do and work harder than you think you should have to.
 Yes, it’s important to value your time and your worth.
 But the positive impression you’ll leave on your boss and colleagues in those early years will benefit you through your entire career.